-Network Rail has unveiled three new grinding trains costing £36m, which we be deployed across Great Britain to keep the track in good condition and provide passengers with a smooth, reliable journey.
+Network Rail has unveiled three new grinding trains costing £36m, which are now deployed across Great Britain to keep the track in good condition and provide passengers with a smooth, reliable journey.

-The multi-million pound trains, which remove small layers of metal from the railhead, represent a significant investment for Network Rail route services who worked with industry partners Loram and Colas Rail to design, build and maintain the new, improved models.
+The multi-million pound trains, which remove small layers of metal from the railhead, represent a significant investment for Network Rail Route Services, which worked with industry partners Loram and Colas Rail to design, build and maintain the new, improved models.

 Network Rail’s new grinding trains are faster, more efficient and cheaper to run

-The three trains will replace a number of older grinding machines that are coming to the end of their life.
+The three trains have replaced a number of older grinding machines.
 The new models cost £1,000 less per shift to run, deliver 35 per cent more output, have increased reliability, better welfare facilities for the teams working on them and are expected to last for the next 30 years.